userjack6880/picluster/content/module-5.md

 ## Selecting the Time Server

 Before we put hands on keyboards, we need to think about which node should be the time server.
 Off the bat, a compute or storage node is not appropriate - these should dedicate resources to performing calculations or providing high-speed storage.
 In our setup, it leaves us with the head node.
 This node will need to be the first one to be turned on, and should always be properly shutdown.
-Optionally, and preferred, you should set the time on this node every time you turn it on.

 ## Setting the Time